ovska/Pack3r/README.md

 Create release-ready pk3 archives quickly.
 Pack3r uses Radiant `.map`-files to read shaders, models, mapscripts, etc. for asset discovery and includes only files required to play the map in the pk3.

+## Features

+- Parses through your map, shaders, mapscript, etc. and discovers files are needed for the map, while leaving out editorimages, lightimages and other files not needed for release (unless `-s` specified)
+- Performs compression in-memory, does not create or leave intermediate files, and never modifies the original files (see below)
+- Support for renaming the map to create release versions such as `b1`, with automatic renaming of bsp, mapscript, levelshots, arena and more, while the original files are left untouched (`-r`)
+- Extensive logging to trace why each file was included in the pk3, including the exact line in a source file / shader where the file was referenced (`-sd` and `-rd`)
+- Support for file discovery from pk3's and pk3dirs, such as `sd-mapobjects.pk3` or a texture/model pack extracted into a separate pk3dir to keep etmain clean

 ## Usage
 `Pack3r <map> [options]`